Journal2019-06-06T16:41:40+02:00

 The Silent Empress

 SILENT EMPRESS The work Silent Empress made the Empress of India, Queen Victoria, speak.
 A sound- tag was attached to the statue of Queen Victoria in the city centre of in Wakefeld, England.
-The work questioned the undiscerning culture of remembrance of European colonial history, for which the [...]
+The work questioned the undiscerning culture of remembrance of European colonial history, for which the statue is [...]

 HOME project